RaghavRamesh/Dengue-HeatMap/README.md

 - heatmap.js - a framework that plots a heat map given data
 - html2canvas.js - for capturing a screenshot of the heatmap

-###Progress so far
+###What it contains
 - Rendered a Singapore view of a Google Map
 - Plotted a heatmap from the given data
 - Captured overlayed heatmap
-- Render as a downloadable image
+- Rendered as a downloadable image

-###TODO

-- Verify lat, lng dimensions against the data provided
+- Verified lat, lng dimensions against the data provided